 A full printable version of this recipe with ingredient measurements is available at the bottom of this post.

-STEP ONE: Before you get started, preheat your oven to 350 degrees F and line two baking sheets with parchment paper so that your cookies don’t get stuck.
+STEP ONE: Preheat the oven to 350 degrees F and line two baking sheets with parchment paper.

-STEP TWO: Whisk together your melted butter and granulated sugar in a large bowl until combined.
-Then, add your egg and vanilla and whisk some more.
-Mix flour, cocoa powder, baking soda, and salt in another smaller bowl.
-Add your dry and wet ingredients and mix until there are no more lumps of flour.
-Be careful not to overmix!
+STEP TWO: Whisk together the melted butter and granulated sugar in a large bowl until combined.
+Then, add the egg and vanilla and whisk some more.
+Mix the flour, cocoa powder, baking soda, and salt in another smaller bowl.
+Add the dry and wet ingredients together and mix until there are no more lumps of flour.
+Be careful not to over mix!

-STEP FOUR: Bake your chocolate kiss cookies for 9-10 minutes or until the edges are set.
-You want the center to be a bit soft.
-As soon as you take them out of the oven, press a Hershey Kiss on top of each one while your cookies are warm.
+STEP FOUR: Bake the chocolate kiss cookies for 9-10 minutes or until the edges are set.
+The center should be a bit soft.
+Take them out of the oven and press a Hershey Kiss on top of each one while the cookies are still warm.

-STEP FIVE: Let your chocolate kiss cookies cool, and then sprinkle with a bit of flakey sea salt before serving.
-Enjoy!
+STEP FIVE: Let the cookies cool, and then sprinkle them with a bit of flaky sea salt before serving.

 What Kind Of Cocoa Powder Can I Use?